The Dairy Industry

 The dairy processing industry employs over 23,000 Canadians in close to 475 production facilities across the country.
 It is a $17.7 billion a year industry, which accounts for close to 16% of the total shipments in the Canadian food manufacturing industry.
 The dairy industry as a whole—including both processors and dairy farmers—is the largest of the Canadian supply managed sectors.

 There are several steps to starting in the dairy processing industry.
-First, as a food manufacturer, if you are selling interprovincially or internationally, you will need to register with the Canadian Food Inspection Agency.
-To obtain milk, you will need to contact your provincial dairy marketing board.
+In all cases, if you wish to manufacture and market dairy products within your province, you should contact your provincial regulatory authority (e.g. in Quebec: MAPAQ, in Ontario: OMAFRA, in British Columbia: BCCDC, etc.).
+As a food manufacturer, should you consider selling interprovincially or internationally, you will need to register with and meet the federal requirements of the Canadian Food Inspection Agency.
+To obtain milk, contact your provincial milk marketing board.

 Dairy products imported into Canada are subject to the controls under Canada’s Export and Import Permits Act which is managed by Global Affairs Canada.
 For more information, please refer to the Global Affairs Canada website.